BIOP/ijp-imagetoatlas/installation.md

 ### 3. Install of Elastix / Transformix

 For automated registration, ABBA uses the [elastix](https://github.com/SuperElastix/elastix) software, which is independent of Fiji.
-Elastix (and its companion transformix) should be made available to ABBA for automated registration.
-The best way is thus to install elastix and transformix on your local machine, as explained in 2a.
+The location of Elastix (and of its companion transformix) should be specified in Fiji in order for ABBA to use it.
+The best way is thus to install elastix and transformix on your local machine, as [explained below](installation.md#3a-local-installation-of-elastix).

 If you do not manage to install elastix and transformix, don't give up yet!
 We provide a free public server [snappy.epfl.ch](https://snappy.epfl.ch/) which can perform automated registrations remotely.
-However, if your registration tests are successful, it is strongly advised to install elastix on your local computer in order to get stable performance for your registrations.
+However, if your registration tests are successful, it is strongly advised to install elastix on your local computer.

 #### 3a.
 Local installation of elastix

 * Download the [latest release of elastix for your OS](https://github.com/SuperElastix/elastix/releases/tag/5.0.1).
-This documentation has been tested for elastix 5.0.1.
+This documentation has been tested for elastix 5.0.1, a later version should also work.
 * Unzip it somewhere convenient ( `C` drive on windows; `Applications` for Mac )

 ##### Windows

-For windows users, you also need to install [Visual C++ redistributable](https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0), (`vc_redist.x64.exe` for a 64 bits system).
+For windows users, you also need to install [Visual C++ redistributable](https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0), (choose `vc_redist.x64.exe` for a 64-bit system).

 ##### Mac